amperity/amperity-docs/amperity_reference/source/data_tables.rst

      - The ID for the brand name of a product or item.
    * - **Product Category**
      - String
-     - |input-to-ampiq-models| **This column is input to AmpIQ predictive modeling when joined to Unified Itemized Transactions.**
+     - |input-to-predictive-models| **This column is input to predictive modeling when joined to Unified Itemized Transactions.**

        A category to which the product belongs.
    * - **Product Category ID**